I would fly into space, let them send me: Patriarch of Moscow and All Russia shared his dreams

 His Holiness the Patriarch recalled his feelings when, as a schoolboy, he learned about Yuri Gagarin's flight into space.
 He called this moment an extraordinary event and emphasized that, despite the past decades, space exploration remains a difficult task.

-The commander of the Soyuz MS-27 crew, Sergei Ryzhikov, congratulated the Patriarch on Easter and reminded him of the significant dates to be celebrated this year - the 80th anniversary of the Victory in the Great Patriotic War and the 70th anniversary of Baikonur, created by the hands of front-line soldiers.
+The commander of the Soyuz MS-27 crew, Sergei Ryzhikov, congratulated the Patriarch on Easter and reminded him of the significant dates to be celebrated this year - the 80th anniversary of the Victory in the Great Patriotic War and the 70th anniversary of Baikonur, created by front-line soldiers.

 Patriarch Kirill predicted the apocalypse: loss of faith in the age of AI can lead to disaster